autolens.Tracer#

 ]

-If a Profile does not have a certain entry, it is replaced with a None, although the nones can be removed by setting filter_nones=True.
+If a profile does not have a certain entry, it is replaced with a None.
+The Nones can be removed by setting filter_nones=True.

-This is used for visualization, for example plotting the centres of all mass profiles colored by their profile.
+The primary use of this function is to extract the attributes of profiles for visualization, for example plotting the centres of all mass profiles colored by their profile over the tracer’s image.

-Returns a LightProfile, MassProfile or Point from the Tracer using the name of that component.
+Returns a profile (e.g. a LightProfile, MassProfile, Point) from the tracer using the name of that component.

-For example, if a tracer has two galaxies, lens and source with LightProfile’s name light_0 and light_1, the following:
+For example, if a tracer has two galaxies named lens and source, where lens has a light profile named light_0 and source has a light profile named light_1, the input:

 tracer.extract_profile(profile_name=”light_1”)

-Would return the LightProfile of the source plane.
+Return the light profile of the source galaxy.

-Returns the plane index of a LightProfile`, MassProfile or Point from the Tracer using the name of that component.
+Returns the plane index of a profile (e.g. a LightProfile, MassProfile, Point) from the tracer using the name of that component.

-For example, if a tracer has two galaxies, lens and source with LightProfile’s name light_0 and light_1, the following:
+For example, if a tracer has two galaxies named lens and source, where lens has a light profile named light_0 and source has a light profile named light_1, the input:

 tracer.extract_profile(profile_name=”light_1”)

-Would return plane_index=1 given the profile is in the source plane.
+Would return plane_index=1 corresponding to the profile in the source plane.

 Iterate over every LightProfileSNR in the tracer and set their intensity values to values which give their input signal_to_noise_ratio value, which is performed as follows: